-The Challenge Grade arises from the baseline data; it represents a grade which a pupil should be capable of achieving at the end of the GCSE course if he/she works hard.
+The Challenge Grade is based on a projection from the independent baseline data assessments from Year 9, where available.
+It represents a grade (from 9 - 1) which a pupil should be capable of achieving at the end of the GCSE course if he/she works hard.
 It should be realistic: aspirational, but reasonably so.
 It is a measure of potential but it is not a predicted grade in itself.
 If no baseline data is available, colleagues make professional judgements to set Challenge Grades based on the performance of similar students in their class.
-From Year 10 onwards, Challenge Grades reflect the new GCSE Grade numbering system from 9 to 1.